neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_truffle.md

 > **Note:** When adding the private keys to the configuration file, make sure to add the prefix **0x** to the key obtained via MetaMask.

 ### Step 3: Compile Contracts
 All of the contracts are located in the project's `contracts/` directory.
 Before these contracts can be run, they must first be compiled.
-To compile a Truffle project, run the following command:
+To compile the project's contracts, run the following command:
 ```sh
 ./node_modules/.bin/truffle compile
 ```